anuj0501/DoNotEngage/README.md

+# What is this for?
+For you guys to learn and understand the code structure and implement the things on this repo.
+Thanks. 🙂😁

 # DSC-AKGEC-Website
 Rules -
 1. Everyone will have to push their code to their own branches before pushing it onto the main branches.